Professional Practice Mergers – Mosaic MA

 Howard has the experience of having been there, done that, got the t-shirt as far as professional practice mergers are concerned.
 He’s been involved as an advisor on numerous transactions and has seen mergers and acquisitions from the inside during his time at Grant Thornton, ranging from acquisition integration and subsequent management of small local practice through to seeing the real life issues associated with a significant national merger.

 Howard now offers a specialist Mergers and Acquisitions service for the legal sector through Mosaic MA.
-This is a collaboration between Nigel Haddon of Haddon Consult, Mark Briegal and Paul Bennett of Aaron and Partners and Barry Wilkinson of Wilkinson Read.
+This is a collaboration between Nigel Haddon of Haddon Consult, Mark Briegal and Paul Bennett of Bennett Briegal and Barry Wilkinson of Wilkinson Read.
 Visit Mosaic Legal’s website for more information.